 The proposed works are not anticipated to result in significant environmental effects.
 Due to the nature of the proposed works, no cumulative effects are anticipated with any other developments in the vicinity.

-A search of the Highland Council Planning (Map Search) Portal did not identify any planning applications within 300m of the scheme location.
+A search of the Highland Council Planning Portal (Map Search) identified one planning application within 300m of the scheme (within the last 6 months):